iAM-AMR/iAM.AMR.DOC/source/03_activities/literature_extract.rst

 Overview
 --------
 This section provides instructions for data extraction into CEDAR.
-If you are not familiar with CEDAR, please see the :ref:`entry on CEDAR <02_project/CEDAR:The CEDAR Database>`.
+If you are not familiar with CEDAR, please review the :ref:`section on CEDAR <02_project/CEDAR:The CEDAR Database>`.

 There are two types of data you will be extracting: reference-level data, which provides context for the outcome, and factor-level data, which describes the outcome itself.
 These data are entered in a reference-level form, and a factor-level form respectively.